 - More information about the Community Organization Partnership Program for the Alberta Wildfires 2016

 - Download the AB Fires - Program Guidelines

 - Download the Expression of Interest Form Printable Preview

 How do I start?

 If you are interested in submitting an application for either program, please sign in or register for the site on the right-hand side of the page.
-Please note that all applications must be submitted online.

 Once registered, you will be asked to complete an Organization Eligibility form to establish in principle if your organization is eligible for a partnership with the Canadian Red Cross.
 Once you complete this form, the system will return you to the homepage.
 Click the green “View Partnership Programs” button to begin a new application or Expression of Interest.

 The system will direct you to the relevant form based on your answers in the Organization Eligibility form.
 Please check that you are using the appropriate form for British Columbia Fires 2017 or for Alberta Wildfires 2016, as the programs are separate and only applications submitted to the appropriate program can be considered.
 At the beginning of the form you will also be asked to answer some questions to determine if your project is eligible in principle.